 I think the first time I noticed the power of stories in sales was when I was managing a sales team in Russia for Schlumberger in 2000.

 Schlumberger was formed in 1926 when Conrad and Marcel Schlumberger invented a technique to measure the variation of resistivity in oil wells and hence locate the oil.
-The invention was an instant success and within a few years, Schlumberger were deploying their technique all over the world.
-They revolutionised the Russian oil industry to the extent that the Schlumberger Brothers where made "Heroes of the Soviet Union", celebrated with a plaque in the Kremlin.
+The invention was an instant success and within a few years, Schlumberger deployed their technique all over the world.
+They revolutionised the Russian oil industry to the extent that a portrait of Conrad Schlumberger was hung in the Oil and Gas Gubkin Institute as a pioneer of Soviet industry.

 But the company suffered a huge setback in the 1930s, when Stalin nationalised Schlumberger's assets in Russia.

 In the mid-1990s, when Russia was opening up again to western companies after the collapse of the Soviet Union, Schlumberger needed to make a decision whether to re-enter the market.
-Then CEO, Euan Baird was asked how much money he was willing to risk on a Russian re-entry; Euan’s answer was “$200 million”.
+The CEO, was asked how much money he was willing to risk on a Russian re-entry; His answer was “$200 million”.

-With that answer, Schlumberger set about placing senior experts and investing in two of the top six Russian oil companies.
+With that, Schlumberger set about placing senior experts and investing in two of the top six Russian oil companies.
 The results were startling; using western techniques, the two Russian oil companies doubled production while their competitor’s production fell.

 I've told this story many times and heard it re-told by my customers.
 The story’s effect was remarkable and unmistakable.